 Describing the Customer’s Costs

-The Final customers take four steps in connection with the product:
+Intermediary customers take four major steps with the product:

-Dispose.
-Each of these four steps cause the Final customer to incur additional steps and costs in connection with the product.
-Some of these additional Dispose costs include:
+Return.
+Each of these steps cause an Intermediary customer to incur additional steps and costs in connection with the product.
+Some of these additional costs include: